 Since the majority of our bodies are made up of water, it makes sense that adding water to our daily routine will only help aid digestion + keep things flowing properly.
 Be sure to replenish throughout the day, especially when exposed to the sun or during a workout.

 Reduce Your Stress Levels

-Stress not only wreaks havoc on the digestive system, but also on the whole body.
+Stress doesn’t just wreak havoc on the digestive system, but also on the whole body.
 Some may even hold stress in one area of the body more than another.
-Take a step back and look at how stress may be affecting you.
+Take a step back + look at how stress may be affecting you.
 You can take additional precautions like meditating or taking breaks from work to reduce feelings of stress, which can potentially cause harm to the body.

 Don’t Forget to Chew

 Bet you didn’t know that digestion actually starts in the mouth.
 As soon as you take a bite of any food, take the time to chew.
 During the course of a busy day you might be tempted to consume that long-awaited meal pretty quickly, but proper chewing is important.
 Take your time with your meal + your body will thank you later.